 The band’s inspiration is drawn from quite the concoction, including “romantic era art, music and literature, mythology, the supernatural, the moon, mysticism, water, beauty, horror, love, lust, pain, grief, anxiety, honesty, sadness, strength, unyielding spirit, whiskey, and laughter in abundance.”
 This kaleidoscope of inspiration makes sense when viewing the bands mish-mashed appearance, that although makes them appear to have been hit by a Halloween costume tornado, demonstrates their eclectic make-up.

-The gypsy sound is somewhat inspired by Andrew Bird.
-McFarland adores him and loves “the gypsy sounds of Golgol Bordello.
+The eclectic sound is somewhat inspired by Andrew Bird.
+McFarland adores him and loves “the sounds of Golgol Bordello.
 I love a band that uses strings well and wisely.
 There isn’t a lot that gets my attention lately,” but as she elaborates, “Kishi Bashi writes lovely songs.
 My moods change fast and I don’t love any band unconditionally.
 I’ve been inspired by rock music and I was raised playing classical music and modern compositions on classical instruments.”

 The band’s darkness is echoed in the song names and their inspiration.
 Crow admits, “My songs always come from a place of truth and honesty; I can only write what I know and what I feel.
 I follow my inspiration wherever it leads when I am composing.”
 Further discussing some examples, Crow states, “I have a song called ‘My Lobotomy,’ which I wrote after I saw the movie Idiocracy and was frustrated with the inherent dumbing-down of civilization.
 I composed ‘Paralyzed,’ our new single, as I struggled to cope with the seemingly endless war, crime, and pointless death in this world.”